-Many religions ask that supporters tithe 10% of their income to support their good works, but from the Earth, which supports us and all Life, we often take and do not give back.
+Many religions ask that supporters tithe 10% of their income to support their good works.
+But from the Earth, which supports us and all Life, we often take and do not give back.
 It would make sense to give back to the living systems that support us and all life.
 Everything we have, everything, comes from the Earth.
 There is an initiative called 1% for the Planet.
 This is good.
-But it is not enough given the size of the crises, and given what we receive.
+But it is not enough, given the size of the crises, and given what we receive.
 A ten percent tithe seems a reasonable balance.

 Taking without returning also costs us in other ways.
 Generosity and appreciation are qualities that dramatically increase our quality of life, from a warmed and opened heart to an enhanced immune system.
 Giving back creates a sense of participation and community and belonging; a cycle that is only good.

 Only when we begin to create a balance between what we take and what we give in return, will we find our footing on the path to sustainability.
-Giving back to the Earth be it time or money, is one way of sharing the burden we bring; a very tangible act of appreciation and recognition for all that we receive, and ultimately serves our best interests and that of all other living beings.
+Giving back to the Earth, be it time or money, is one way of sharing the burden we bring—a very tangible act of appreciation and recognition for all that we receive—and ultimately serves our best interests and that of all other living beings.